tshiven/Caching-Random-Variate/doc/source/api.rst

   gsl_rng * rng = gsl_rng_alloc(gsl_rng_default);
   struct flip_state prng = make_flip_state(rng);

+.. doxygenstruct:: flip_state

 .. doxygenfunction:: make_flip_state

+Random bits are obtained from a :data:`flip_state` using the following functions.

+.. doxygenfunction:: flip
+.. doxygenfunction:: flip_k
+.. doxygenfunction:: randint

+Additional PRNGs
+^^^^^^^^^^^^^^^^

-There are a large number of pseudorandom numbers in the GSL. librvg provides two additional PRNG types.
+There are a large number of pseudorandom numbers in the GSL, which can be used out of the box. librvg provides two additional PRNG types.

 .. var:: extern const gsl_rng_type * gsl_rng_urandom